wgomez9/Bedrock-Image-Generator-and-Editor-with-Prompt-Checker-and-Chatbot/README.md

 - Image Strength: Adjustable from 0 to 1 for image variations
 - Clip Guidance Preset: Controls how the model uses CLIP to guide the image generation

-SDXL 1.0 represents a significant leap in image generation technology, offering users control and quality in their creative processes.
+> Note: SDXL 1.0 represents a significant leap in image generation technology, offering users control and quality in their creative processes.

 🦾 Amazon Titan Image Generator G1